magento/devdocs/guides/v2.0/howdoi/checkout/checkout_carrier.md

 );
 {%endhighlight%}

-## Add the the validators and rules to the checkout layout {#layout}
+## Add the validation to the checkout layout {#layout}

-The last step is specifying the validation rules and validator in the checkout page layout.
+The last step is specifying the script you created on the previous step in the checkout page layout.

 In your custom module directory, create a new `<your_module_dir>/view/frontend/layout/checkout_index_index.xml` file.
 In this file, add the following: